AlibabaCloudDocs/vod/intl.en-US/Best Practice/Migrate resources to ApsaraVideo VOD.md

     ![Upload using ECS](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3823815161/p183911.png)

 **Note:** If the videos to be migrated are stored in Object Storage Service \(OSS\) or another Alibaba Cloud account in ApsaraVideo VOD and the video mezzanine files use an internal endpoint, you can download the files to Elastic Compute Service \(ECS\) instances by using the internal network.
-For more information, see the [Migrate videos by using an internal endpoint](https://help.aliyun.com/document_detail/163389.html?spm=a2c4g.11186623.6.1174.76c565ddFJlQvW#section-qhy-12b-f00) section.
+For more information, see [Migrate videos by using an internal endpoint](#section_kjr_j9a_2jy).

 ## Procedure